liming467/QtChartWidget/README.md

 (5)fast Fouier transformation for 1d data with zero-padding in most situations;

-(6)an example to verify the calculated fft result comparing with the result obtained by matlab.
+(6)an example to verify the calculated fft result comparing with the result obtained by matlab(the matlab script file(m file) has been uploaded).
 ![](https://github.com/liming467/QtChartWidget/blob/master/actions.png)
 ![](https://github.com/liming467/QtChartWidget/blob/master/comparation.png)
 The comparison between the results calculated by matlab(the left) and this program(the right).
 After checked, the both results are the same.